germal/CarND-Path-Planning-Project/README.md

 ### Simulator suggestions
 - Send incident report message to controller (presently: need to step through a video recording to visually locate incident)
+- Option to stop simulator at incident, similar to Bosch Challenge version.
 - Custom obstacle vehicle configurations to run specific test scenarios. (presently: must wait and hope that a situation randomly repeats)
 - Reduce the font size of all text and move the red reports to the side
 - Camera rotation easing